vikiru/vikiru.github.io/README.md

 ## 📜 Available Scripts

-1. Start the local development server to make changes to the application
+1. Start the app in the development environment.

 ```bash
 npm run start
 ```

-2. Build the ouput directory with all of the neccessary files, optimized for production
+2. Build the project files and optimize for production.

 ```bash
 npm run build
 ```

-3. Lint all files using [ESLint](https://eslint.org/)
+3. Lint all files and check if there are any issues, with [ESLint](https://eslint.org/).

 ```bash
 npm run lint
 ```

-4. Format all files using [Prettier](https://prettier.io/)
+4. Fix all ESLint issues then format the files with [Prettier](https://prettier.io/).

 ```bash
 npm run prettier
 ```

-## ✨ Acknowledgements
+## ✨ Acknowledgments

 - [TailwindCSS Scrollbar](https://github.com/adoxography/tailwind-scrollbar)
 - [Font Awesome Icons](https://fontawesome.com/)